KMKfw/kmk_firmware/docs/en/sticky_keys.md

 until another key is pressed and released.
 If the timeout expires or other keys are pressed, and the sticky key wasn't released, it is handled as a regular key being held.
+Sticky keys are sometimes also referred to as "one shot keys".

 ## Enable Sticky Keys